An Insight into the West’s Past

 To commemorate the Centenary of the SASA in 1988, Peter Bilsborough compiled a “history” in the publication “One Hundered Years of Scottish Swimming”.

-Extracts from that publication constitute this abbreviated history, that focuses on activities of the Western Counties A.S.A., the original name of the current West District.
+Extracts from that publication constitute this abbreviated history, that focuses on activities of the Western Counties Amateur Swimming Association, the original name of the current West District and are available at the links below.

-The extracts from “One Hunderd Years of Scottish Swimming” are produced with the kind permission of Ellen Bilsborough.
+The extracts from “One Hundred Years of Scottish Swimming” are produced with the kind permission of Ellen Bilsborough.

 The Associated Swimming Clubs of Glasgow